AlexanderGTumanov/stock-analyzer/README.md

 - **forecast(model, horizon: int)**:
   Forecasts the mean and standard deviation of the series **horizon** steps beyond the model’s fit range, returning them as a tuple of pandas Series.
 - **plot_series(series: pd.Series, model = None, k: int = 2, horizon: int = 0)**:
   Plots **series** along with the model’s mean prediction and a ±**k** standard deviation confidence interval.
 If **horizon** is provided, the function also forecasts **horizon** steps beyond the fit range.
 The fitted and unfitted portions of the series are plotted in different colors.
-If no model is provided, the function defaults to plotting the raw time series.

 ### `model_pytorch.py`